Lateralus (song)

-"Lateralus" is a song by American progressive metal band Tool.
+"Lateralus" is a song by American rock band Tool.
 The song is the third single and title track of their third studio album Lateralus.

 Overview and background

 The song is known for its distinct time signatures and corresponding lyrical patterns.
 The time signatures of the chorus of the song change from 9/8 to 8/8 to 7/8; as drummer Danny Carey says, "It was originally titled 9-8-7.
 For the time signatures.
 Then it turned out that 987 was the 16th number of the Fibonacci sequence.
 So that was cool."

 Interpretation

 In a 2001 interview, singer Maynard James Keenan commented on the lyric mentioning black, white, red and yellow: "I use the archetype stories of North American aboriginals and the themes or colors which appear over and over again in the oral stories handed down through generations.
 Black, white, red, and yellow play very heavily in aboriginal stories of creation."

 The line "As below so above and beyond, I imagine" is a reference to Hermeticism and the Emerald Tablet.